csu-hmc/perturbed-data-paper/first-review-response.rst

 collecting the data:

 1. To add a substantial amount of open and unrestricted data to the public.
-2. To collect enough gait data rich in varied motion so that it may be useful for control identification and learning methods.
+2. To collect gait data rich in varied motion so that it may be useful for control identification and learning methods.

 Nevertheless, we have worked to improve the description of the purpose of collecting the data and been more specific about our research questions and